THE SHTETL

 The shtetl was the incubator and fortress of Ashkenazi culture .... the residents were poor folk, fundamentalist in faith, earthy, superstitious, stubbornly resisting secularism or change.
 They wrote in Hebrew or Yiddish, shunning foreign tongues among themselves.
 They were dairymen, draymen, cobblers, tailors, butchers, fishmongers, shopkeepers, peddlers.
 They considered their exile temporary and dreamed of the Messianic miracle that would --any day- return them, and their brethren around the world, to the shining glory of a restored Israel in the Holy Land.

 ...The Tsars had confined the Jews to the "Pale of Settlement," twenty-five provinces of the Russian empire.
 To live outside, a Jew needed special permission from the authorities-and some skilled workers, professional men and businessmen did receive (or purchase, via bribery) such permission.
 But the vast majority of the Jews in the tsarist empire lived within a restricted area.
 They could not move without approval from the police.
-Entire local populations could be abruptly "resettled," forced out of their homes, with no more legality then the arbitrary impulse of an often besotted governor.
+Entire local populations could be abruptly "resettled," forced out of their homes, with no more legality than the arbitrary impulse of an often besotted governor.

 Jews were forbidden to own land.
 They were barred (with exceptions) from colleges and universities and from the humblest government jobs.
 They were not allowed to practice certain crafts, skills, and trades.